rsegoviaduarte/canjs-require/README.md

 ## Canjs features.

-This is a small example that i did, basically to play with these features of canjs.
+This is a small example that I did, basically to play with these features of canjs.

 * Routing
 * Canjs fixture